aprxty3/chat_apps_with_flutter_supabase/README.md

-# Chat Apps with Flutter
+# Chat Apps with Flutter & Supabase

 a mini project who created Game Apps with Flutter Framework, Timeago, and Supabase.